ArthurNobr/Arthurnobr/README.md

 :books: I’m currently learning everything.

-:outbox_tray: 2022 Goals: create a new project and find a new job.

 -  I’m *currently* **sleeping** 😴 or *working* on my **laptop** 👨‍💻
 -  I’m *looking to collaborate* on **python 🐍 projects**.
 - **Fun fact:** My *smartness* 💡 lies in my *laziness* 😴